-- Code 0: There is no invasion beyond capsule - Code 1: Perinephric fat, which is the layer of fat (adipose tissue) outside the renal capsule but inside Gerota's fascia - Code 2: Renal sinus, which is the elongated oval indentation in the renal parenchyma occupied by the renal pelvis, renal calyces, blood vessels, nerves, and perisinus fat - Code 3: Gerota's fascia (Gerota's capsule), which is a fibrous envelope of tissue that surrounds the kidney - Code 4: Any combination of codes 1-3 - Code 5: Invasion beyond the capsule, NOS - Code 9 when - o There is no documentation in the medical record - o Clinical diagnosis only - o Evaluation of capsule invasion not done or unknown if done
+- Code 0: There is no invasion beyond capsule - If tumor is "confined to kidney" and staging is based on size, then there has been no invasion through the capsule (no invasion into perinephric fat) - Code 1: Perinephric fat, which is the layer of fat (adipose tissue) outside the renal capsule but inside Gerota's fascia - Code 2: Renal sinus, which is the elongated oval indentation in the renal parenchyma occupied by the renal pelvis, renal calyces, blood vessels, nerves, and perisinus fat - Synonyms include: renal hilum, renal sinus fat, medial invasion - Code 3: Gerota's fascia (Gerota's capsule), which is a fibrous envelope of tissue that surrounds the kidney - Code 4: Any combination of codes 1-3 - Code 5: Invasion beyond the capsule, NOS - Code 9 when - o There is no documentation in the medical record - Clinical diagnosis only - o Evaluation of capsule invasion not done or unknown if done code appropriately.

-• Source documents: pathology report, CAP Kidney cancer protocol

-Change from Collaborative Stage v2 (CSv2): In CSv2, if pathology report was available and there is no mention of invasion beyond capsule, the registrar could assume that it was negative and code appropriately.
 For the SSDI, this assumption cannot be made.
 There must be a statement that invasion beyond capsule is not present to code 0.

+- For further information, refer to the Kidney cancer protocol published by the College of American Pathologists for AJCC 8th edition - Change from Collaborative Stage v2 (CSv2): In CSv2, if pathology report was available and there is no mention of invasion beyond capsule, the registrar could assume that it was negative and